 My only small problem was that I would have loved to see more scenes with The Upper World!
 Now, I do feel that Femi Fadugba probably chose not to because:

 A) the book could have been twice as long if he did so

-B) and he chose to focus on what would beneficial to the overall plot (a praise-worth skill)
+B) and he chose to focus on what would be beneficial to the overall plot (a praise-worthy skill)

 Although, I’d want to see more to do with The Upper World – 100%!

 “Life is like a game of cards: the hand you’re dealt with is fate; the way you choose to play them is free will…”